Skip to content

 BOMA/GLA is committed to addressing the biggest crisis facing Greater Los Angeles: Homelessness.

-Homelessness is a humanitarian crisis; it’s a public health crisis; it’s an economic crisis – and it’s holding back both the people who experience it and our entire region.
+Homelessness is a humanitarian crisis; it is a public health crisis; it is an economic crisis – and it is holding back both the people who experience it and our entire region.

 BOMA/GLA is therefore working on all fronts to address this crisis.

-Through our partnership with The People Concern, we have developed numerous volunteer, donation, and educational opportunities for our members to directly help individuals experiencing homelessness.
+Through ourpartnership with The People Concern, we have developed numerous volunteer, fundraising, and educational opportunities for our members to directly help individuals experiencing homelessness.
+Throughout 2022 and the beginning of 2023, we are proud to have expanded our coordination with The People Concern on public policy issues.

-We are also leading the charge to tell our elected officials that it’s time for real change: Enforce existing law that keep our rights of way clear, invest in more diverse and nimble forms of temporary housing and services (such as “tiny homes”), and intervene when individuals who are illegally camped refuse services.
+We are also leading the charge to tell our elected officials that it’s time for real change in every major jurisdiction across the County: Enforce existing law that keep our rights of way clear, invest in more diverse and nimble forms of temporary housing and services (such as “tiny homes”), utilize our network to help government officials identify safe housing locations, and intervene when individuals who are illegally camped refuse services.

 We also need to invest in workforce/economic development that keep individuals housed in the first place, while acknowledging the mental health and addiction issues that can lead to homelessness.